connor11528/changelog-community/README.md

 Your content...
 ```

-### Newsletter

-You can find the newsletter sign up form in `./src/components/SignUpForm.tsx` — if you have a newsletter you'll want to wire this up with whatever mailing list software you use to get it to actually work.

 ### RSS feed

 The site uses a [route handler](https://nextjs.org/docs/app/building-your-application/routing/router-handlers) to automatically generate an RSS feed at run time based on the rendered home page.